ventureoo/jabagram/README.md

 ``/invite <XMPP_JID> <SECRET_KEY>``
 6. Once the bot successfully joins an XMPP room, messages should be sent between your room and the chat room in Telegram.

 If you want to "unbridge" chats, just kick the bot from your Telegram chat or XMPP room.
 It will automatically remove the entry from the database.
+Note that losing the ``jabagram.db`` file will unbridge all chats and you will need to re-bridge them.

+To re-bridge chats follow the steps above.

 ### Limitations